Biological sciences graduate Grant Dong discovers his passion for working with people

 “Even in stressful situations, the first thing to do is slow down and think before you act, and that’s the same philosophy I take into my work and studies,” Dong said.
 “In a stressful situation like applying to medical school, I’ve been telling myself, ‘It’s OK, you’ll get through this.
 Just take it one step at a time.’
 It’s a life lesson.”

 Dong is currently flexing his diving skills while interning with the Divers Alert Network (DAN) in Durham, North Carolina.
-In support of DAN’s mission to promote diving safety by assisting injured divers, Dong is studying decompression sickness, a potentially deadly condition that can occur while diving.

 When scuba diving with compressed air, divers take in extra oxygen and nitrogen.
 Though the body uses the oxygen, inert gasses such as nitrogen and helium dissolve into the body’s tissues where they remain during the dive.
 This doesn’t cause a problem when below water, but if the diver resurfaces too quickly, the nitrogen forms bubbles in the body that can cause tissue and nerve damage, and in extreme cases, paralysis or death if the bubbles reach the brain.
 Using ultrasound, Dong is studying these bubbles in divers once they’ve resurfaced.